Assignment Help

 Subject-Verb Disagreement “The data suggests that…” “The data suggest that…” (data is plural) Circle every verb; trace its subject

 Comma Splice “The study was effective, it showed clear results.”
-“The study was effective; it showed clear results.” or split into two sentences Underline every comma; check if both sides are independent clauses
+“The study was effective; it showed clear results.”
+Underline every comma; check if both sides are independent clauses

-Tense Inconsistency “The researcher found X. She then analyzes…” “The researcher found X. She then analyzed…” (consistent past tense) Read for past/present switches; use Find & Replace to locate tense markers
+Tense Inconsistency “The researcher found X. She then analyzes…” “The researcher found X. She then analyzed…” Read for past/present switches; use Find & Replace to locate tense markers

 Dangling Modifier “Having reviewed the literature, the findings were clear.”
 “Having reviewed the literature, the researcher found the findings clear.”
 Identify every opening phrase; confirm it refers to the sentence’s subject